-(a) Significant Permit Revision.
-The following changes at a minor source require a significant permit revision and are subject to the permit application requirements in Section 12.1.3 and the public participation requirements in Section 12.1.5.3:
+- (a) Significant Permit Revision.
+The following changes at a minor source require a significant permit revision and are subject to the permit application requirements in Section 12.1.3 and the public participation requirements in Section 12.1.5.3, if applicable: - (1) Establishing or revising a voluntarily accepted emission limitation or standard, as described in Section 12.1.7. - (2) A change in fuel not authorized by the permit, except for a switch from fuel oil or coal to natural gas or propane. - (3) A change that relaxes monitoring, testing, recordkeeping, or reporting requirements, except when such change results from either: - (A) Equipment removal that results in a permanent decrease in actual emissions, if the source keeps on-site records of the change in a log that meets the requirements of Section 12.1.6(e) below and if the relaxed requirements in the permit apply solely to the equipment that was removed. - (B) Newly applicable requirements specified in 40 CFR Part 60, Part 61, or Part 63. - (4) A change that will cause the source to violate an existing requirement if the permit was not revised.

-- (1) Establishing or revising a voluntarily accepted emission limitation or standard, as described in Section 12.1.7; - (2) A change in fuel not authorized by the permit, except for a switch from fuel oil or coal to natural gas or propane; - (3) A change that relaxes monitoring, testing, recordkeeping, or reporting requirements, except when the change results from: - (A) Equipment removal that results in a permanent decrease in actual emissions, if the source keeps on-site records of the change in a log that meets the requirements of paragraph (e) below and if the relaxed requirements in the permit apply solely to the equipment that was removed; or - (B) A change in an applicable requirement. - (4) A change that will cause the source to violate an existing applicable requirement if the permit was not revised. - (5) A change that will require any of the following: - (A) Except for a RACT determination required by Section 12.1.6.(a)(7), a case-by-case determination of an emission limitation or other standard; - (B) A source-specific determination of ambient impacts, or a visibility or increment analysis; or - (C) A case-by-case determination of a monitoring, recordkeeping, and reporting requirement. - (6) Replacement of a piece of air pollution control equipment listed in the permit with one that the permittee cannot demonstrate will have the same or better pollutant removal efficiency.
-In determining the comparative removal efficiency of air pollution control equipment, the Control Officer shall rely upon relevant performance testing results, vendor performance guarantees, and emissions factors or data that meet the requirements of Section 12.9(c). - (7) A modification that increases the source's potential to emit a regulated air pollutant by an amount equal to or exceeding a significant increase.
-The modification shall apply RACT to each emissions unit to which the increase applies except the following emission increases are exempt:
+- (5) A change that will require any of the following: - (A) Except for a RACT determination required by Section 12.1.6.(a)(7), a case-by-case determination of an emission limitation or other standard. - (B) A source-specific determination of ambient impacts, or a visibility or increment analysis. - (C) A case-by-case determination of a monitoring, recordkeeping, and reporting requirement. - (6) Replacement of a piece of air pollution control equipment listed in the permit with one that the permittee cannot demonstrate will have the same or better pollutant removal efficiency.
+In determining the comparative removal efficiency of air pollution control equipment, the Control Officer shall rely upon relevant performance testing results, vendor performance guarantees, and emissions factors or data that meet the requirements of Section 12.9(c). - (7) A modification that increases the source's potential to emit a regulated air pollutant, by an amount equal to or exceeding a significant increase.
+The modification shall apply RACT to each emissions unit to which the increase applies, except the following emission increases are exempt: - (A) Emissions of a regulated air pollutant that are subject to an emissions standard promulgated by the Administrator under Section 112 of the Act after November 15, 1990. - (B) Emissions from an emissions unit subject to a general permit issued under Section 12.11 that establishes RACT. - (b) Minor Permit Revision.
+If the proposed change at a minor source is not listed in Section 12.1.6(a), but is listed below in Sections 12.1.6(b)(1)(A) through (E), such change requires a minor permit revision and is subject to the permit application requirements in Section 12.1.3. - (1) The following changes require a minor permit revision: - (A) The construction of a new emission unit that is not a like-kind replacement.